vinchamp77/Android_NanoDegree_Location_Reminders/README.md

 ## Requirements
+- Android Studio Bumblebee or later

-You need to setup your own `google-services.json` and replace the existing one in the `app` folder directory.
+- You need to setup your own `google-services.json` and replace the existing one in the `app` folder directory.

 ### Steps to Setup google-services.json
 1. Go to https://console.firebase.google.com/